Diagnosis

 The wound culture may be less accurate if you are already taking antibiotics before the culture is done.

 You don't need to prepare for this test.
-But be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
+But be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illegal drugs you may use.

 Author: Rodriguez, Diana